About

 Libby

-A lovely vintage ‘98 bay warmblood, Libby came to the USA from Germany at the age of 8 and joined the New Hope herd in 2020 when her former career as a dressage master was winding down.
+Libby came to the USA from Germany at the age of 8 and joined the New Hope herd in 2020 when her former career as a dressage schoolmaster was winding down.
 This mare is proper English through and through and her sensitive back would revolt at the thought of being ridden Western!
-She likes to have a daily bath, with bubbles of course, and loves to be treated like the lady she is.
-A Sonstiges Warmblut, Libby’s registered show name is Walentine!
-She proudly takes her position as the leader of the herd and makes sure the others are following her rules (she gets the first bath).
-While she can do leadline lessons, Libby prefers working with the more independent riders and teaching them to refine their body positions and fine tune their rein usage.
+While she can do lead-line lessons, Libby prefers working with the more independent riders and teaching them to refine their body positions and fine tune their rein usage.
 She is a willing partner who works hard to do whatever she is asked.
-Libby is a member of the special needs bunch and has Cushing’s disease, an endocrine disorder a little like diabetes in humans.
-Management of Cushing’s requires a special, low sugar diet and daily medication.
-Her food is spread out over 4 feedings daily in order to simulate the constant grazing that Cushing’s prevents.
-Libby likes being out with the herd and is frequently seen hanging out at the hay net with Daisy Mae.

 Missy